syncfusion-content/javascript-docs/js/PivotChart/Relational-Getting-Started.md

 ];
 {% endhighlight %}

 Now set the JSON data to the **"data"** property available inside the **"dataSource"** object.
-The **"dataSource"** object allows us to set the raw data input and the fields that need to be displayed in the row, column, value and filter section of the PivotChart control.
+The **"dataSource"** object allows us to set the raw data input and the fields that need to be displayed in the row, column, value and filter section of the pivot chart control.

 {% highlight html %}